malept/electron-installer-flatpak/README.md

 ### Command-Line

-If you want to run `electron-installer-flatpak` straight from the command-line, install the package globally:
+If you want to run `@malept/electron-installer-flatpak` straight from the command-line, install the package globally:

 ```
-$ npm install -g electron-installer-flatpak
+$ npm install -g @malept/electron-installer-flatpak
 ```

 And point it to your built app: